wamp-proto/wamp-proto/spec/README.md

    }]

 #### WELCOME

 A *Router* completes the establishment of a WAMP connection by sending a `WELCOME` message to the *Endpoint*.

    [WELCOME, Session|id, Details|dict]

- * `Session` MUST BE a randomly generated ID specific to the WAMP session.
+ * `Session` MUST be a randomly generated ID specific to the WAMP session.
 This applies for the lifetime of the session.
-The `WELCOME.Session` can be used for specifying lists of excluded or eligible receivers when publishing events.
+The `WELCOME.Session` can be used for specifying lists of excluded or eligible receivers when publishing events (see below).
- * `Details` is a dictionary that allows to provide additional information regarding the established session (see below). ---- add description of details ----
+ * `Details` is a dictionary that allows to provide additional information regarding the established session (see below).

-A `WELCOME` message may be sent either in response to a `HELLO` message, if no authentication is required for the requested `Realm`, or in response to a successful `AUTHENTICATE`message.
+A `WELCOME` message may be sent either directly in response to a `HELLO` message, if no authentication is required for the requested `Realm`, or in response to a successful `AUTHENTICATE`message.

 > Note.
 The behaviour if a requested `Realm` does not presently exist is router-specific.
 A router may e.g. create the realm, or deny the establishment of the session.
 >